-List of Historic Place Names of Wales - records the various forms and spellings used for the names of topographical features, communities, thoroughfares, structures and other aspects of the landscape recorded in sources that predate the First World War. https://historicplacenames.rcahmw.gov.uk/ http://battlefields.rcahmw.gov.uk/
+List of Historic Place Names of Wales - records the various forms and spellings used for the names of topographical features, communities, thoroughfares, structures and other aspects of the landscape recorded in sources that predate the First World War.
+Home - Historic Place Names of Wales

 National Trust Heritage Records Online - provides information on historic assets located on National Trust landholdings.
+Home - National Trust Heritage Records - National Trust Heritage Records Online

-The Inventory of Historic Battlefields in Wales
+The Inventory of Historic Battlefields in Wales http://battlefields.rcahmw.gov.uk/